ava-labs/avalanche-docs/docs/subnets/deploy-a-gnosis-safe-on-your-evm.md

 }
 ```

-Then run the deployment and interaction methods follow the exercises in this tutorial.
+Then run the deployment and interaction methods to follow the exercises in this tutorial.